 Stopped in your tracks by pressures from financial woes?
 Tired of a job that’s going nowhere?
 Without good ideas to lead your innovation?
 Let laughter crack you up and stir up new aha moments when you need them most.
 Much more than coping, you can discover new initiatives through comedy, because a lighthearted attitude often brings eureka moments of unexpected inspiration.
 Research shows that with humor the brain increases activity in your anterior cingulated cortex, in preparation for problem solving.

-Ever shifted locations, and noticed new solutions to problems as a result?
+Ever shifted locations, or added a valued addition such as a comfy chair to your workspace, and noticed new solutions popping up as solutions to old problems as a result?
 Or have new ethical insights added zest to a project after a redesigned workspace?
-If so, you’ll be interested in research about buildings as mental stimulants for creativity and productivity.
-Have you seen it?
-It makes sense since IQ comes from your gene […]
+If so, you’ll be interested in… Read more »

 Tone takes you deeper into any topic because it allows the other sides to emerge without persecuting people who express differences.
 Tone’s also the honesty you speak about hot spots, and the calm respect you show to those who disagree.
 But can good tone come in tough times?
 Or can… Read more »